29thStPublishing/Dumpling2/DumplingDocs.md

 # Dumpling

-Dumpling is a framework using which you can publish issues/articles as apps easily by connecting with the Magnet API.
+Dumpling is a framework using which you can publish issues/articles as apps easily by connecting with the Magnet API or using the zip files created by Linechef.

+The framework lets you get an issue's details in 2 ways

+1. Parse through a zip file for an issue (in the application bundle)
+2. Get an issue id (or an individual article's id) and retrieve the information from Magnet

 Dumpling has been written with Swift 1.2 and is very easy to use and integrate.
-This short guide is to help you understand the methods available to you with Dumpling framework.
+This short guide is to help you understand the usage of Dumpling in your projects and the methods available to you with the framework.

+## Dependencies

+1. The Dumpling framework looks for **AFNetworking** libraries for making calls to the Magnet API.
+AFNetworking is included as a part of the framework

+2. Dumpling uses Realm as the database.
+The Realm library and headers are included directly inside the framework so publishers do not have to include it separately

+3. Dumpling uses ZipArchive for unarchiving zip files.
+The ZipArchive .a and header file are included in the project

 ## IssueHandler